-- Information about managing user data and creating user accounts begins on page 19 of the DLM Data Management manual found at https://dynamiclearningmaps.org/sites/default/files/documents/Manuals-Blueprints/Data-Management-Manual-2023-2024%20OK.pdf - New users will receive an activation email from KITE Support containing next steps for setting up a password. - If the DTC will also be a Test Administrator, the DTC must add a teacher role to their existing account in Educator Portal.
+- Information about managing user data and creating user accounts begins on page 23 of the DLM Data Management Manual found at https://dynamiclearningmaps.org/sites/default/files/documents/Manuals Blueprints/Data Management Manual Oklahoma.pdf - New users will receive an activation email from KITE Support containing next steps for setting up a password. - If the DTC will also be a Test Administrator, the DTC must add a teacher role to their existing account in Educator Portal.

-If the DTC needs assistance creating user accounts, please reach out to caroline.misner@sde.ok.gov or kristen.coleman@sde.ok.gov.
+If the DTC needs assistance creating user accounts, please reach out to assessments@sde.ok.gov or kristen.coleman@sde.ok.gov.